- Accidente de Auto

 - How long has the law firm, that you are considering to handle your important legal matters, been in business?

-Since 1988, William Muhr, Attorneys & Counselors At Law,, LLP has handled personal injury cases whereby we seek full and just compensation for injuries that you suffered as a result of accident or traumatic event caused by another.
+Since 1988, William Muhr, Attorneys & Counselors At Law,, LLP has handled personal injury cases whereby we seek full and just compensation for injuries that you suffered as a result of an accident or traumatic event caused by another.

 William Muhr, Attorneys & Counselors At Law, LLP is the leading law firm in the United States that brought a Class Action lawsuit on behalf of service members in the 10th Federal Circuit.